zama-ai/concrete/docs/dev/api/concrete.fhe.dtypes.integer.md

 min() → int
 ```

-Get the minumum value that can be represented by the `Integer`.
+Get the minimum value that can be represented by the `Integer`.

 **Returns:**
-  int:  minumum value that can be represented by the `Integer`
+  int:  minimum value that can be represented by the `Integer`

 ---